Wanli Emperor: Donglin movement and factional struggles (1606–1620)

-The academy described themselves as a group of officials who advocated for strict adherence to Confucian morality.
-The supporters of the Donglin movement believed that living an exemplary life was essential for cultivating moral character, and they did not differentiate between private and public morality.
-They believed that one's moral cultivation should begin with the mind/heart, then extend to one's home, surroundings, and public life.
-This belief was exemplified by Gao Panlong.
-However, they viewed Zhang Juzheng's decision to not mourn for his father as a sign of being an unprincipled profiteer.
-They also criticized the Emperor for hesitating to confirm the succession of his eldest son, considering it unethical and unacceptable.
-The Donglin movement promoted a system of government based on Confucian values, particularly the values of the patriarchal family, which were extended to the entire state.
-They believed that the local administration should be led by the educated gentry, who would guide the people.
-In this context, the technical aspects of governance were considered unimportant and any issues with the organization of administration were addressed by promoting Confucian virtues, preaching morality, and emphasizing self-sacrifice for higher goals.
-Disputes within the movement centered around moral values and qualities, with opponents being accused of immoral behavior rather than professional incompetence.
+The academy described itself as a group of officials advocating strict adherence to Confucian morality.
+Supporters of the Donglin movement believed that moral cultivation required an exemplary life and made no distinction between private and public morality.
+They held that self-cultivation began in the mind–heart and extended to the family, local community, and public life, a view exemplified by Gao Panlong.
+From this perspective, Zhang Juzheng's failure to observe mourning for his father was condemned as evidence of moral corruption.
+The Emperor was likewise criticized for delaying confirmation of his eldest son as heir, which the Donglin considered unethical and unacceptable.
+The Donglin movement promoted a Confucian vision of government grounded in patriarchal family values extended to the state.
+Local administration, they argued, should be led by educated gentry who would morally guide the people.
+Technical aspects of governance were therefore regarded as secondary, with administrative problems addressed through the promotion of Confucian virtues, moral instruction, and self-sacrifice for higher ideals.
+Internal disputes focused on moral character rather than professional competence, with opponents accused of immorality.
 (Note: One example of political issues that the supporters of the Donglin movement focused on was the case of Zhu Huakui, Prince of Chu.
 His father, Zhu Yingxian, Prince Gong of Chu, died in 1571, and Zhu Huakui, who was born in the same year, was confirmed as the Prince of Chu by the Emperor in 1580.
 In 1603, thirty members of the imperial family petitioned the Emperor, declaring Zhu Huakui illegitimate and claiming that his alleged father was impotent.
 They requested that the Emperor strip him of his title.
 The Donglin supporters successfully pushed for an official investigation involving dozens of officials.
 The Emperor eventually closed the investigation, declaring the prince legitimate, but the case continued as officials from both sides accused each other of bribery and dishonesty.
 The Emperor distanced himself from their disputes and did not respond to the accusations.)
-The emphasis on morality allowed the Donglin movement to claim that they were not pursuing selfish goals, but were united by universal and true moral principles.
-Although the leaders of the movement did not return to office until the end of the Wanli Emperor's reign, the movement had a significant influence among junior officials in Beijing.
+This emphasis on morality allowed the Donglin to present themselves as motivated not by private interests but by universal moral principles.
+Although the movement's leaders did not return to office until the end of the Wanli Emperor's reign, it exerted considerable influence among junior officials in Beijing.